 Ph.D., University of North Carolina at Chapel Hill

 Brian Chandler teaches undergraduate and graduate courses on Spanish language and Latin American literature and cultures.
-His research focuses on contemporary Latin American narrative and theater.
-He is currently working on a book project about the growing intersection of historiography, theater, and fiction in contemporary Mexican literature.
+His research focuses on contemporary Latin American narrative and theater, in particular the growing intersection of historiography, theater, and fiction in contemporary Mexican literature.
 Dr. Chandler has lived in Ecuador, Mexico, and most recently Spain, where he was director of the Semester in Santander program.

 "Writing the Space Between: Sabina Berman's Entre Villa y una mujer desnuda."
 Confluencia: Revista hispánica de cultura y literatura 28.2 (Spring 2013).

 “La repolitización del autor en Margarita, está linda la mar de Sergio Ramírez.”
-The Coastal Review 6 (2012): n.p.
+The Coastal Review 4.6 (Spring-Summer 2013): n.p.

 “Signs from the Present: Víctor Hugo Rascón Banda’s La Malinche.”
 Chasqui: Revista de literatura latinoamericana 39.2 (2010): 3-16.